Producers Guild Awards Presenters Announced

 Of the last 16 winners of the PGA’s Best Theatrical Motion Picture Award, 13 of them have gone on to win the Oscar for Best Picture, including the 2024 winner, “Everything Everywhere All at Once.”
 This year, the guild’s nominees are an exact match to the Best Picture Oscar nominees: “American Fiction,” “Anatomy of a Fall,” “Barbie,” “The Holdovers,” “Killers of the Flower Moon,” “Maestro,” “Oppenheimer,” “Past Lives,” “Poor Things” and “The Zone of Interest.”

-The PGA Awards ceremony has also been a good clue for the Best Animated Feature Oscar — the last 8 of those Oscar winners have also won at this ceremony.
+The PGA Awards have also been a good clue for the Best Animated Feature Oscar — the last eight of those Oscar winners have also won at this ceremony.

 Previously announced honorees are Martin Scorsese (David O. Selznick Award), Gail Berman (Norman Lear Award) and Charles D. King (Milestone Award).